-As surfing becomes one of the most popular sports around the world, professional surfers travel distances in search of perfect waves.
-Destinations like California, Australia, Hawaii, Africa, and South Africa are places that have both beginners and professionals trying their hands at surfing.
-But in case you do not live near an area with great waves, the solution for you is an electric surfboard.
+As surfing becomes one of the most popular sports worldwide, professional surfers travel distances in search of perfect waves.
+Destinations like California, Australia, Hawaii, Africa, and South Africa have beginners and professionals trying their hands at surfing.
+But if you do not live far from an area with great waves, the solution might just be an electric surfboard.

 What is an Electric Surfboard?

-Recently, a lot of famous sports companies have been manufacturing electric, motorized surfboards with different features and at very different price points, ranging from a few thousand up to the tens of thousands.
+Recently, many famous sports companies have been manufacturing electric, motorized surfboards with different features and price points, ranging from a few thousand to tens of thousands.

 So here is the list of the top ten electric surfboards, or motorized surfboards, with details on the features that they have to offer.